weirdspin/quantumdice/ImplementationProgress.md

 ### Phase 2: Static UI Development (The "Skeleton")
 **Status: ✅ Complete**
 - All primary UI components (`BetControls.jsx`, `PayoutDisplay.jsx`, `GameHistory.jsx`) have been created.
-- A dark-mode theme and layout inspired by the Stake platform have been implemented with static placeholder data.
+- A dark-mode theme and layout inspired by the Stake platform have been implemented.

 ### Phase 3: State Management & Interactivity (The "Nervous System")
-**Status: ❌ Not Started**
-- The `App.jsx` component does not yet manage any state (e.g., balance, bet amount).
+**Status: ✅ Complete**
+- State is managed in `App.jsx` using `useState` and `useEffect`.
-- UI controls are not yet wired up to state.
+- UI controls are fully interactive.
-- The core game logic from `gameLogic.js` has not been integrated with the UI to handle button clicks or update game state.
+- The core game logic is connected to the UI, creating a complete game loop.

 ### Phase 4: Provably Fair Implementation (The "Trust Layer")
-**Status: ❌ Not Started**
-- No state or UI elements related to the provably fair system have been implemented.
+**Status: ✅ Complete**
+- A `ProvablyFair` component has been added to display the server seed hash, client seed, and nonce.
+- The server seed is hashed before the roll and revealed in the game history afterward.

 ### Phase 5: Polishing (The "Shine")
+**Status: 🟡 In Progress**
+- **Roll Animation:** ✅ Implemented a custom `useCountUp` hook for a smooth number animation on the roll result.
+- **Sound Effects:** ❌ Not Started.
-**Status: ❌ Not Started**
+- **Responsiveness:** ❌ Not Started.
-- The roll animation, sound effects, and mobile responsiveness have not yet been implemented.

 ### Phase 6: Final Touches & Deployment
 **Status: ❌ Not Started**